Bukhanovskyi/Bank_Marketing_Dataset_Machine_Learning_Project/README.md

 ### Evaluation Strategy
 - **Primary metric:** ROC-AUC — threshold-independent, robust to imbalance
-- **Secondary metric:** Average Precision (area under PR curve)
-- **Operational metric:** F1 at tuned threshold
+- **Secondary metric:** F1 for balance between positive and negative class

 ### Threshold Tuning

 Default threshold of 0.5 is wrong for 11% positive class.
-Optimal threshold found by sweeping 0.05–0.70 and maximizing F1:
+Optimal threshold found by sweeping 0.05–0.95 and maximizing F1:

 ```python
 best_threshold = 0.54